 - For NAS over 3GPP access, the messages provided at the different service access points of layer 2 are distributed by the 5GRR sublayer routing function according to their protocol discriminator (PD).
 Messages with a PD equal to RR are passed to the 5GRR entity of the own sublayer, all other messages are passed to the 5GMM sublayer at the service access point RR-SAP.

+- For NAS over non-3GPP access:

+- for initial registration, EAP-5G is used to transfer NAS messages between the peer entities of the 5GMM sublayers;

-- For NAS over non-3GPP access, after successful initial registration, IPSec transport mode and GRE will be used to encapsulate and un-encapsulate the NAS messages between the peer entities of the 5GMM sublayers.
+- after successful initial registration, IPSec transport mode and GRE will be used to encapsulate and un-encapsulate the NAS messages between the peer entities of the 5GMM sublayers.

-Editor's note: For initial registration, the method of protocol exchanges and encapsulation is FFS.